or9/roadside-romeo/README.md

 npm start
 ```
 Application listens on port 3000
-##Running This App
-`npm start` runs db.sh for the purpose of starting MongoDB locally
-(from a different terminal)
-`npm test` runs newman.sh for the sake of cleanliness, so that we can keep our runtime variables in one place and have a nice looking command.
-`npm stop` stops the application and/or database
 ##Developing
 `router.js` is the single router for Application
 Requests are routed to their appropriate `controller` as designated by `router.js`.
 Each `controller` may have a corresponding `model` and each model a `schema` (also located under `models/`).
 The database is initialized within `base` controller from `models/database.js`, and this is where our models are instnatiated.